voltade/vomeet/CLA/Corporate_CLA.md

 ### 2. License Grant
 The Corporation agrees that all Contributions submitted under this Agreement shall be licensed under the **Apache License, Version 2.0**.
-The Corporation hereby grants to Vexa.ai Inc., the Project, and all recipients of the software a perpetual, worldwide, non-exclusive, royalty-free, irrevocable copyright and patent license, consistent with Section 5 of the Apache License.
+The Corporation hereby grants to Voltade Pte.
+Ltd., the Project, and all recipients of the software a perpetual, worldwide, non-exclusive, royalty-free, irrevocable copyright and patent license, consistent with Section 5 of the Apache License.

 ### 3. Representations
 - The Corporation confirms it has the legal right to submit Contributions.